CarlFK/voctomix-outcasts/README.md

 You should see the gui with 2 bouncing ball test feeds.
 It is also saving to foo.ts

+Except it may be broken because I do not have a solid deployment plan.

 For some other related things used in production: https://anonscm.debian.org/git/debconf-video/debconf-video.git/tree/src/hdmi2usb/hdmi2usb.py